plone/training/dexterity.rst

 Views:

-* Both Dexterity and Archetypes have a default view for content types.
+* Both Dexterity and Archetypes have a default view for contenttypes.
 * Browser Views provide custom views.
 * TTW (future)
 * Display Forms